Two students preparing for a mock news segment

 Urban Affairs Experts

-An expert on science communication, religion and politics.
+An expert on local government and public policy.

 An expert in regional demographics, workforce development, and sustainable economic development.